basic-1/basic-1c/b1c/docs/reference.md

 Data types supported by BASIC1 compiler:
 - `STRING` - used for storing textual data
-- `INT` - 16-bit integer
+- `INT` - 16-bit signed integer
 - `WORD` - 16-bit unsigned integer
 - `BYTE` - 8-bit unsigned integer
+- `LONG` - 32-bit signed integer

 Every constant, variable, function or function argument is processed according to its data type.
 Default numeric data type is `INT`.
 String constants has to be enclosed in double-quotes.
 String variables names, names of functions returning string values or names of function string arguments must end with `$` character.
 Operands of every operator are converted to their common data type.
-Common data type is selected according to data types priority: `STRING` (the highest priority), `WORD`, `INT`, `BYTE` (the lowest priority).
+Common data type is selected according to data types priority: `STRING` (the highest priority), `LONG`, `WORD`, `INT`, `BYTE` (the lowest priority).
 When assigning a value to a variable the value is converted to the variable's data type if possibly.

 **Examples:**
 `s$ = "text"` - assign string constant to `s$` string variable